Skip to main content

 data_trigger=NAME / trigger=NAMEfield marked #[input(trigger)] named NAME

-The unbounded_sync and tick_deadline_ms = N attributes have no --policy SPEC equivalent; they are macro-only.
+The unbounded_sync, tick_within_ms = N, and throttle_ms = N attributes have no --policy SPEC equivalent; they are macro-only.

 Defaulting matrix